Small is big: Women are thriving on their own terms

 Micro-businesses are by definition small - with only up to nine employees, and often just run by one person - but they're certainly making a big global impact, including massive contributions to world economies.

 A report from the International Labour Organization: 'Small Matters: Global evidence on the contribution to employment by the self-employed, micro-enterprises and SMEs', states that in high-income countries 58 per cent of total employment is from small businesses.
-Forbes states that, in the European Union, micro-businesses make up half of small businesses.
+Across Europe, micro-businesses make up half of small businesses.
 According to the International Labour Organization, in emerging and developing economies, over two-thirds of total employment is from small businesses.

 It's a trend that could keep growing - thanks to the changing workplace landscape and new technologies.